longuyen97/delaunay-triangulator/README.md

       for each edge in polygon do
          if edge appears twice
             add edge to badEdges

+      for each triangle in badTriangles:
+         if triangle is in triangulation
-      remove bad triangles from triangulation
+            remove triangle from triangulation

+      for edge in polygon:
+         if edge is in badEdges:
+            remove edge from polygon
+         else:
-      remove bad edges, construct from good edges and current point new triangles and add them to triangulation
+            construct new triangle from edge and point and add it to triangulation

-   remove super-triangle
+   remove super-triangle and every triangle that has an intersection with the super-triangle

    return triangulation
 ```